noble-assets/continuous-clearing-auction/docs/autogen/src/src/Auction.sol/contract.Auction.md

 ### _isGraduated

-Whether the auction has graduated as of the given checkpoint (sold more than the graduation threshold)
+Whether the auction has graduated as of the given checkpoint

+*The auction is considered `graudated` if the clearing price is greater than the floor price since that means it has sold all of the total supply of tokens.*

 ```solidity